Mac-Repair-Man/website/README.md

 - [Vercel](https://vercel.com/)

 ## Installation
-To run this project locally, follow these steps below:
+To run this project locally, follow the steps below:

 1. Clone this repository to your local machine:
     ```bash